nikolalsvk/blog/content/blog/reducing-boilerplate-with-vim-templates/index.md

 ## Where To Keep Skeletons

-If current section was taken out of context, we could have been in trouble.
+If the current section was taken out of context, we could have been in trouble.
 But, jokes aside, where can you store template files?
 It doesn't really matter.
-I keep them inside my dotfiles which I have version controlled.
+I keep them inside my dotfiles which I have in version control.
 They are inside `~/Documents/dotfiles/skeletons`.
 Some folks like them in `~/.vim/templates` or `~/.vim/skeletons`.
-I like mine in a [dotfiles git repo](https://github.com/nikolalsvk/dotfiles/) where they I can change and push them to GitHub easily.
+I like mine in a [dotfiles git repo](https://github.com/nikolalsvk/dotfiles/) where I can change and push them to GitHub easily.

 ## Manual Usage